 The festivals are rooted in yoga, Kirtan, and meditation.
 If you’re not familiar what Kirtan (or Bhakti), read more on my blog.

 Ananda Yogiji explains, “My own yoga practice has been heavily influenced by the teaching of Kundalini Yoga as taught by Yogi Bhajan.
-In this practice, there is a quite a fusion of asanas with mantra meditation, bhakti, breath work and more.
+In this practice, there is quite a fusion of asanas with mantra meditation, bhakti, breathwork and more.
 In fact, Yogi Bhajan taught kriyas, which oftentimes are a combination of all those things.
 Almost always the breath is linked with movement and also mantra.”

 Govind Das and Radha are another married couple that blend music with mantras and movement.
-Their music, Bhakti yoga and intensives have made a mark on me.
+Their music, Bhakti yoga, and intensives have made a mark on me.
 They are the featured band on closing night.
 Plus, they are offering three yoga sessions infused with their live music.
-Additionally, Govind Das hosts a men’s workshop and the couple is holding a post-intensive, May 15.
+Additionally, Govind Das hosts a men’s workshop and the couple is holding a post-intensive.
 The latter includes dialogue, journaling, dharma talks, a silent meditative desert walk, teachings from the great masters, and the philosophy of Kirtan.
-And, always in their, plenty of music, mantras and heart-opening hatha flow.
+And, always, plenty of music, mantras, and heart-opening Hatha flow.

 Govind Das says, their intensive is “grounded in a rich and mellow devotional mood of gratitude, compassion, peace, and spiritual upliftment.”
 Their intensive is actually a satsang, or spiritually uplifting gathering of like-minded people.
 They motivate participants to reboot Shakti’s vibrancy — and learnings — into their daily lives,

 Betty and Bill, are frequent Bhakti Fest-goers.
 The Canadian engineers created their own Kirtan band, Shanti Maya, fueled by satsang at Bhakti Fest, and elsewhere.